-An incident log for non-school based activities / online events will be maintained for Concern activities where Concern staff are present.
-Staff will record any accidents or incidents as soon as possible after the event occurs by completing the Incident Record Form, see Appendix 6: Incident Record Form.
-On return to the Concern office, the staff member will report the incident to the Schools and Youth Programme Coordinator and log the incident in the central Incident log.
-Where appropriate, incidents of a potential or actual safeguarding matter will be shared with the Director of Protection and Safeguarding/DLP.
+An incident log for non-school based engagements organised by Concern and led by Concern staff will be maintained.
+Staff will record any accidents or incidents as soon as possible after the event occurs by completing the Incident Record Form (Appendix six).
+On return to the Concern office, the staff member will report the incident to the Schools Programme Manager and log the incident in the central Incident log.
+Incidents of a potential or actual safeguarding matter will be shared with the Director of Protection and Safeguarding/DLP as soon as it is possible to raise the Concern.